-There is no single standard implementation of applet-signing technology, however the implementations offered by Netscape and Microsoft are widely adopted.
+There is no single standard implementation of applet-signing technology, however the implementation offered by Microsoft is widely adopted.
 Specific details of these vendors implementations are available from their corporate Web sites.
 In this section, discussion is limited to the implementation independent characteristics of the technology.